Income requirements for French Residency & Long Stay Visa

 Talent Passport

-in addition to the self employed or professional Long Stay Visa/Residency Permit, France also has a special category of Visa for highly-qualified employees and Entrepreneurs.
+In addition to the self employed or professional carte de sejour, France also has a special category of Visa for highly-qualified employees and Entrepreneurs.
 This category is referred to as a 'Talent Passport' and it relates to well-respected Scientists, Engineers, Artists, Designers, Entrepreneurs, Tech workers, Business investors, etc.

-Jennifer Goube explains that the legal definition of who is eligible to apply for this category of Long Stay Visa is deliberately quite vague and unrestricted.
+Fabien Pelissier who runs a French Relocation agency called Fab Expat Services, explains that the legal definition of who is eligible to apply for Talent category of Long Stay Visa is deliberately quite vague and unrestricted.
 When the scheme was first introduced the main defining concept was that applicants would be:

 “persons that are likely to make a significant or lasting contribution through their skills and talents in the development of French economy, as well as its culture, science, sports, directly or indirectly.”

-The difference with the 'Talent Passport' compared to the Self-employed/Professional category, is that the Visa/Residency Permit is
+The main difference between the 'Talent Passport' and the Self-employed/Professional visa/residency category, is that it is:

 - issued for a longer period (up to 4 years)